learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 - Identify approaches to check for regression assumptions

 ## About regression
 Regression is a powerful analysis technique that is routinely used to answer complex analytical questions.
-However, if you don’t satisfy some assumptions, you might not be able to trust the results.
+However, if you don’t satisfy some of the assumptions, you might not be able to trust the results.

-In this lesson, we shall look at ordinary least squares regression assumptions, their importance and look at some techniques to help us determine whether our model satisfies the assumptions.
+In this lesson, we shall look at ordinary least squares regression assumptions and their importance as well as some techniques to help us determine whether our model satisfies the assumptions.

 ## Regression is "Parametric"

-Regression is a parametric technique i.e. it uses parameters learned from the data, so it makes certain assumptions assumptions.
+Regression is a parametric technique i.e. it uses parameters learned from the data, so it makes certain assumptions.
 These assumptions define the complete scope of regression analysis and it is **mandatory** that underlying data fulfills these assumptions.
 If these assumptions are violated, regression makes biased and unreliable predictions.
 Luckily, we have measures to check for these assumptions which will be mentioned below.

 ## Linearity